Volkswagen Type 2: Mexican production

-In 1988, a luxury variant – the Volkswagen Caravelle – made its debut in the Mexican market to compete with the Nissan Ichi Van, which was available in cargo, passenger and luxury versions.
+In 1988, a luxury variant called the Volkswagen Caravelle made its debut in the Mexican market to compete with the Nissan Ichi Van, which was available in cargo, passenger and luxury versions.
 The main differences between the two are that the Caravelle was sold as an eight-passenger version, while the Combi was available as a nine-passenger version, the Caravelle was only painted in metallic colors, while the Combi was only available in non-metallic colors, and the Caravelle was fitted with an AM/FM stereo cassette sound system, tinted windows, velour upholstery, reading lights, mid and rear headrests, and wheel covers from the European T3 model.

-In 1991, the 10 cm higher roof made its debut in all variants, and the Combi began to be offered in eight- or nine-passenger variants.
+In 1991, a 10 cm higher roof made its debut across all variants, and the Combi began to be offered in eight- or nine-passenger variants.
 In 1991, since Mexican anti-pollution regulations required a three-way catalytic converter, a Digifant fuel injection system replaced the previous carburetor.
 The three variants continued without change until 1994.

-In 1994, production ended in Mexico, with models being imported from Brazil.
-The Caravelle was discontinued, and both the Combi and the Panel were only offered in white color and finally in 2002, replaced by the T4 EuroVan Pasajeros and EuroVan Carga, passenger and cargo van in long wheelbase version, inline five-cylinder 2.5 L 115 bhp and five-speed manual gearbox imported from Germany.
+In 1996, production ended in Mexico, with models henceforth being imported from Brazil.
+The Caravelle was discontinued and both the Combi and the Panel were only offered in white color.
+Finally, in 2002, the Combi/Panel were replaced by the T4 EuroVan Pasajeros and EuroVan Carga, passenger and cargo van in long wheelbase version, fitted with a 2.5-liter, 115 PS, straight-five engine and a five-speed manual gearbox imported from Germany.
+The Combi did continue to be available alongside the new model, with the last examples sold in Mexico being 50 of the "Combi Última Edición" from 2013.